 #4: Tent, sleeping bag, & sleeping pads

 Even if its nice and warm out, having a sleeping pad is the difference between tossing and turning all night and actually waking up feeling refreshed.
 If you’re going in the fall or winter, make sure you bring an insulated sleeping pad.
 The extra insulation helps you from becoming a popsicle overnight.
+We love the brand Klymit Statik v2 and would highly recommend it.

 #5: Cooking dishes & utensils